 Interviewer: Got you.
 I think, in the form, you indicated he has, like, a touch sensitivity or touch interest?

 Interviewee: He does.
-Now he does ... he doesn’t like to be touched period, you know.
+Now he does ... he doesn’t like to be touched, period, you know.

 Interviewer: OK.

 Interviewee: But at the same time, he has people that he will allow to touch him and me in particular—I’m basically his person.
 So he will come up to me and he’ll press his forehead to mine and he’s done that since he was an infant.
 As soon as he could pull himself up, he’s been doing it.
 And he’ll press really hard and it seems to be very relaxing for him.
 He’ll close his eyes and you can literally see, like, tension releasing from his body.